Touchpad not Showing in Device Manager: 5 Ways to Bring It Back

-Then, simply restart the computer and check if the touchpad is working without any issues.
+Then, restart the computer and check if the Touchpad is working without any issues.

-- Press the Windows key to open the search bar.
+- Press the Windows key and type Device Manager in the search.

-- In Device Manager, expand the Mice and other pointing devices category.
+- Double-click the Mice and other pointing devices option to expand it.

-- Check for any device with a yellow mark.
-Right-click on the device driver and choose Uninstall device.
+- Right-click on your touchpad driver and select Uninstall device.

 4. Use the Windows generic device driver

-- Press the Windows key + R shortcut to open Run.
+- Press the Windows key + R, type devmgmt.msc, and click OK.

-- In Device Manager, expand the Mice and other pointing devices section.
+- Expand the Mice and other pointing devices option.

-- Right-click on your touchpad device and choose Update Driver.
+- Right-click on your touchpad driver and choose Update driver.